-Due Dates: The 2018 individual and business income tax returns and 2019 first period estimate payments are due Monday, April 15, 2019.
+Due Dates: The 2019 individual and business second period estimate payments are due Monday, June 17, 2019.

 Vanlue 1.00% Carey 1.50% Mount Blanchard 1.00%

 Payable to: Make all personal checks, certified checks, cashier’s checks, and money orders for Findlay, Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard income taxes payable to the City of Findlay.
 Make credit card and debit card payments here.

 Mail to: Mail all payments, tax returns, employer withholding remittances, and correspondence for Findlay, Arlington, Mount Cory, Vanlue, Carey, and Mount Blanchard income taxes to: